Network and Risk Analysis of Surety Bonds: Numerical Results

 \subsection{Robustness to choice of $\alpha_i$}

 We close out by testing the robustness of our earlier empirical insights with respect to the choice of $\alpha$, where the baseline specification set $\alpha_i = 0.25$ for all intermediaries $i$ in the network.
 In \cref{fig:alpha_robustness}, we report the quantiles of \(\GAR(\Xvec^\infty)\) as a function of $\alpha \in [0,1]$, applied uniformly across all intermediaries.
-Across all specifications, the outcomes remain monotone in $\alpha$: greater exposure consistently increases systemic risk.
+Across all specifications, the outcomes remain monotone in $\alpha$ as greater exposure consistently increases systemic risk.
 This finding is noteworthy because the formal monotonicity condition (\Cref{ass:larger_neighbors}) does not hold in our empirical network.
-If it did, \cref{thm:GAR_monotonic} would guarantee this result; the fact that monotonicity emerges regardless highlights the robustness of our conclusions.

 More broadly, the extent of amplification is not uniform across the loss distribution.
 While moderate quantiles exhibit only gradual upward shifts as $\alpha$ increases, the tail behavior is dramatically more sensitive.
 For example, at the $0.995$ quantile we observe a sharp and disproportionate increase, indicating that the risk of catastrophic losses escalates much faster than median losses.
 This widening gap across quantiles highlights how network contagion disproportionately impacts the extreme right tail.
 Taken together, \cref{fig:alpha_robustness} conveys two critical insights: (i) our monotonicity results are robust in practice, even when their sufficient conditions are partially violated, and (ii) the most severe consequences of increasing $\alpha$ manifest in the extremes of the distribution, where insurers and policymakers are most vulnerable.